 On June 10, 2011, EPA approved the Total Maximum Daily Load for Nutrients in the Upper/Middle Charles River.
 To address phosphorus in stormwater discharges and meet the waste load allocations outlined in these TMDLs, a Phosphorus Control Plan will need to be developed and implemented within 20 years of the permit effective date as outlined in Appendix F of the MS4 Permit.
-The permit indicates that Hopedale will have to reduce its phosphorus load by 35% to meet the established waste load allocation in these TMDLs.
-Hopedale's baseline phosphorus load is 107 kg/yr.
-The required phosphorus load reduction is 37 kg/yr to arrive at an allowable phosphorus load of 70 kg/yr.
-The waste load allocation is to be obtained through implementation of several structural and non-structural BMPs outlined in a three-phase Phosphorous Control Plan as detailed under Section 6.3.1.
+The permit indicates that Hopedale will have to reduce its phosphorus load by 44% to meet the established waste load allocation in these TMDLs.
+Hopedale's baseline phosphorus load is 107 kg/yr (236 lbs/yr).
+The required phosphorus load reduction is 47 kg/yr (103.6 lbs/yr) to arrive at an allowable phosphorus load of 60 kg/yr (132 lbs/yr).
+The waste load allocation is to be obtained through implementation of several structural and non-structural BMPs outlined in a three-phase Phosphorus Control Plan as detailed under Section 6.3.1.